We are cattle ranchers, parents and grandparents. My husband enjoys hunting and team roping when he is not busy running

 Goswick Shorty Jacks

-We raise registered English Jack Russell Terriers - also know as Russell Terriers or Shorty Jacks.
+We raise registered English Jack Russell Terriers - also known as Russell Terriers or Shorty Jacks.
 Our dogs are the short legged variety standing 8 - 12 inches tall at the shoulder.
 Our dogs are registered with EJRTCA.

 Our dogs are of excellent quality with some of the best bloodlines in the breed.
 They are well socialized and love people.
 They are active & playful but will just as easily curl up on your lap all afternoon.
 We strive to raise dogs with calm temperaments.
 Our puppies have the potential to make great agility dogs, trailing / hunting dogs, search & rescue dogs and loyal family companions.
 They are highly intelligent and easily trainable.
 They love to learn tricks and to retrieve and play fetch with balls, Frisbees, etc.

 All our dogs have been either tested clear or proven clear by parentage of PLL & SCA.